YunoHost-Apps/hotspot_ynh/README.md

 * Set an IPv6 from your delegated prefix (*prefix::42*) on the server, to use for the AAAA records
 * Web interface ([screenshot](https://raw.githubusercontent.com/jvaubourg/hotspot_ynh/master/screenshot.png))

+## Friendly apps

+Some other YunoHost apps have this Hotspot wifi app as prerequisite, in order to offer a service through a wifi access point.

+With a multissid wireless card (most can do that), you can create multiple access points with this Hotspot wifi app.

+For example, you can create 3 hotspots:

+1. *PirateBox*
+2. *myTorNetwork*
+3. *myNeutralNetwork*

+You can then install and configure 3 other dependent apps on your YunoHost:

+1. [PirateBox](https://github.com/jvaubourg/piratebox_ynh) configured to use *PirateBox*,
+2. [Tor Client](https://github.com/bleuchtang/torclient_ynh/) configured to use *myTorNetwork*,
+3. [VPN Client](https://github.com/jvaubourg/vpnclient_ynh/) configured by default to use *myNeutralNetwork* because this hotspot is not used by another app in this case.

+In this manner, with this example, you can provide 3 access points at the same time with 3 different services and only one wireless card.

 ## Prerequisites

 This app works with a non-stable version of YunoHost.